annmariet/dsci310-ia4-annmariet-quarto/reports/qmd_example.knit.md

 ![Horse populations for the province with the largest standard deviation](../results/horse_pop_plot_largest_sd.png){#fig-horse_2 width="70%"}

-In @fig-horse_2 we zoom in and look at the province of `{r} largest_sd` which had the largest spread of values in terms of standard deviation.
+In @fig-horse_2 we zoom in and look at the province of Saskatchewan which had the largest spread of values in terms of standard deviation.

 ## References